 Staying at Home?

-Chill out in the paddling pool with some frozen cocktails and pretend you’re in Ibiza, baby; challenge the whole family to a good old-fashioned water fight; put your sheets in the fridge to help you cool off at night; try out one of these neck fans (ordered mine, will let you know!); once the kids are in bed, get out the ice cubes and have some fun 9 1/2 weeks style.
+Chill out in a paddling pool with some frozen cocktails and pretend you’re in Ibiza, baby; challenge the whole family to a good old-fashioned water fight; put your sheets in the fridge to help you cool off at night; get yourself a neck fan (mine works great!); once the kids are in bed, bring out the ice cubes and have some fun 9 1/2 weeks style.

-Can you believe my book will be out in just under 4 weeks (pre-order on Amazon)?
-BritMums, the UK’s largest parent influencer network, interviewed me about Bringing Up Race: How to Raise a Kind Child in a Prejudiced World, which comes out Sep 3 (Yellow Kite).
+BritMums, the UK’s largest parent influencer network, interviewed me about my debut book Bringing Up Race: How to Raise a Kind Child in a Prejudiced World, which came out Sep 24, 2020 (buy on Amazon).

 You can read the feature here: Talking to Uju Asika, Author of Bringing Up Race